 Remove standing water and fix dripping faucets in kitchens and bathrooms.

 Repair cracks and holes in interior and exterior walls that could provide entry points for cockroaches.

 Taking simple steps toward eliminating food and water sources can help keep cockroaches away from your home.

 Don’t inconvenience yourself with a messy roach fogger that might not work.
 If you’ve seen cockroaches in or around your home, call the professionals at Aptive Environmental.
 Our experts will customize a pest control solution for the size and shape of your home, treating the infestation at the source.
-We use eco-friendly solutions to conveniently control infestations of any size.
-Our Four Seasons Protection Plan will ensure that your home is protected from cockroaches and other pests all year.
+We use effective solutions to conveniently control infestations of any size.
+Our pest experts will ensure that your home is protected from cockroaches and other pests all year.

 If you’re ready to feel comfortable in your home again, contact Aptive today for a free quote and to schedule your first appointment.